Poppys Wild Kitchen

 Dressing

-• Whisk together macadamia oil, lemon juice, and sea salt.
+• Whisk together 2 TB macadamia nut oil, 2 TB fresh lemon juice, and ½ tsp. sea salt.

 Candied macadamia nuts

 • Heat a heavy-bottomed skillet on the stovetop at a medium setting.
-Add ½ teaspoon of macadamia nut oil and ½ cup of plain, raw macadamia nuts.
+Add ½ tsp. macadamia nut oil and ½ cup plain raw macadamia nuts.
 Toast while stirring for about 5 minutes or until nuts start turning golden on the edges.

-• Add 1 tablespoon of vegan honey, maple, or agave syrup and continue stirring for another 3-4 minutes.
+• Add 1 TB vegan honey, maple syrup , or agave syrup and continue stirring for another 3-4 minutes.
 You want most of the sweetener to thicken and coat nuts but not to burn.

 Assemble salads

-• Take chilled salad mix from the refrigeraor.
+• Take chilled salad mix from the refrigerator.
 Pour dressing over all and toss.

 • Lay whole leaves of butter lettuce on 4 salad plates.
 Spoon star fruit salad onto lettuce-lined plates.

-• Top with candied macadamia nuts and pomegranate kernels if desired.
+• Top with candied macadamia nuts and ¼ cup pomegranate kernels if desired.

 Notes